samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 - Fill one [`submission_template/logP_prediction_template.csv`](submission_template/logP_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.

 - Your transfer free energy prediction for the neutral form does NOT have to be `microstate000` (the challenge provided microstate).
 If you use a microstate other than the challenge provided microstate, please use a different `Molecule ID` in the form of `SMXX_extra001` (number can vary).
+In the `METHOD DESCRIPTION SECTION` in the submission file, please include the `Molecule ID` and SMILES string of the microstate that was used.

 - You may report only 1 transfer free energy value per molecule per method.